stevleibelt/General_Howtos/linux/security/general.md

 # Setup Access Control

+Adapt /etc/hosts.allow and /etc/hosts.deny

+This is not supported by arch linux (https://www.archlinux.org/news/dropping-tcp_wrappers-support/).
+Try to use a firewall instead (https://www.archlinux.org/packages/?q=firewall).

 # Disable X11 For Other Machines

 By default, your xserver is listening on port 6000 (tcp).